TadiT7/motioncam/README.md

 ### Convert to DNG on your PC

-Download tools to convert to recorded video to DNG on your PC:
+Download tools to convert the recorded videos to DNG on your PC:

 ![Windows](https://github.com/mirsadm/motioncam/releases/download/8.0.6-beta4/motioncam-tools-0.0.4-windows.zip)

 ![Mac](https://github.com/mirsadm/motioncam/releases/download/8.0.6-beta4/motioncam-tools-mac-0.0.3.dmg)

-### Test phones
+### Tested phones

 The following phones have been tested to work for RAW video recording: